 - People with asthma: Increased risk of respiratory reactions

-At H4H Naturals, we recommend a structured patch test for every client.
-This method has proven to be the most reliable way to detect intolerances early on:
+At H4H Naturals, we recommend a structured patch test for every customer.
+This method has proven to be the most reliable way in our practice to detect intolerances early:

-- Choose test site: inside of the forearm or behind the ear
+- Choose test site: Inner forearm or behind the ear

-- Apply a small amount: about the size of a pinhead
+- Apply small amount: Approximately the size of a pinhead

-- Cover: With breathable plaster for 24 hours
+- Cover: With a breathable plaster for 24 hours

 - Observe: Check for reactions every 6 hours